Jacob A. Miller-Klugesherz

 Citizens' Climate Lobby

-§ Schedule and participate in lobby meetings with Kansas Senators and Rep. Tracey Mann (KS-01).
+§ Scheduled and participated in lobby meetings with Kansas Senators and Rep. Tracey Mann (KS-01).

-§ Train participants how to lobby with others and on their own.
+§ Trained participants how to lobby with others and on their own.

-§ Lead and engage in grasstops, grassroots, media, and advocacy actions.
+§ Led and engaged in grasstops, grassroots, media, and advocacy actions.

-§ Hold local action meetings and give presentations to local organizations and institutions.
+§ Held local action meetings and give presentations to local organizations and institutions.

 JANUARY-JUNE 2020